SkuldNorniern/patched-webdriver/README.md

 * **That all?**
     * No. You then need to edit the contents of the real driver and add a patch to your config.
 To streamline and make things faster, I simply removed checks from all the High Sierra driver installers.

+# Config Kext Patch

+To bypass checks on boot, you need to add a kext patch to your config.
+See file *DisableDriverCheck.plist*.
+Add the contents to your config and save it.

 # Patching The Driver

 Once you've ran the installer you preffered, *don't* reboot the computer.
 Just ignore the request to do so.
 You can't close it, so leave it be.